Computation Offloading in Heterogeneous Vehicular Edge Networks: On-line and Off-policy Bandit Solutions: Performance Evaluation

 Fig.~\ref{T_W} depicts the average waiting time each task experiences at the selected BS.
 Clearly, by selecting the network with the lowest congestion in each interval, the tasks suffer lower waiting time.
 The proposed \emph{SW-UCB} and \emph{Off-Policy} approaches have the lowest waiting time for the tasks, which is the result of the optimal network selection in different congestion patterns.

-Finally, Fig.~\ref{Pkt_Loss} shows that the relaying mechanism improves the performance in terms of the task loss.
-Indeed, the residual loss in the absence of a relaying mechanism is mainly due to the small sojourn time that is insufficient even for transmission of the task to the original BS; The relaying mechanism mitigates this slight task loss.
+Finally, Fig.~\ref{Pkt_Loss} shows that the relaying mechanism improves the performance in terms of the task loss and brings it to a value close to zero.
+Indeed, the residual loss in the absence of a relaying mechanism is mainly due to the small sojourn time that is insufficient even for transmission of the task to the original BS.
+The relaying mechanism mitigates this task loss.